Media Prize Sponsored by Taylor and Francis.

 Patrick Stokes

-The field of entries for the prize included several strong contenders.
-In reaching a decision, the panel noted that Stokes’ articles are models of accessible philosophical writing, striking a fine balance between public accessibility and philosophical analysis.
+Stokes’ articles are models of accessible philosophical writing, striking a fine balance between public accessibility and philosophical analysis.
 The writing is excellent, and Stokes never presumes that readers will find philosophy inherently interesting; rather he shows how philosophical reflection can help illuminate issues that are the subject of public debate.

-In “Burying Thatcher: why celebrating death is still wrong”, for example, Stokes succinctly identifies a number of moral issues at play in the emotionally and politically charged public discourse surrounding Thatcher’s death.
+In “Burying Thatcher: why celebrating death is still wrong”, Stokes succinctly identifies a number of moral issues at play in the emotionally and politically charged public discourse surrounding Thatcher’s death.
 Distinguishing between the commonplace that we shouldn’t speak ill of the dead, and the related idea that we shouldn’t celebrate the death of another human being, he subjects both these commonplaces to an illuminating analysis.
 Drawing together ideas from different philosophical traditions, he develops a nuanced argument that while it is sometimes legitimate to speak ill of the dead – for example to make critical judgments about Thatcher’s life as a whole – it is never acceptable to celebrate the death of another human being.
 The article shows how good philosophy can lift the tone and improve the quality of public debate by bringing reasoned argument into the discussion of a polarising topic.

 2013 Winner